OpenPonk/petrinets/README.md

-# openponk-petrinets
+# OpenPonk: Petri nets
 This repository adds Petri net diagrams to the OpenPonk tool.

 It allows crating places with tokens, transitions and arcs.
 Created Petri nets could be simulated in a random or user-picked order.
+Petri nets metamodel is included in the repository.

 ![example](http://www.mediafire.com/convkey/6324/fed28qgushayde6zg.jpg)